RootDev4/Facebook-Toolkit/README.md

 ## Usage

-Install browser addon Greasemonkey or Tampermonkey (I recommend to use Google Chrome browser).
+I recommend to use Google Chrome browser for this UserScript.
+Install browser addon Greasemonkey or Tampermonkey.
 After installation, open [fbtoolkit.user.js script file](https://github.com/RootDev4/Facebook-Toolkit/blob/master/fbtoolkit.user.js) and click the **Raw** button.
 The user script gets installed automatically by Greasemonkey/Tampermonkey addon.
 Facebook Toolkit is now accessible from the bluebar.
 Visit any Facebook user profile to test.

 ## Troubleshooting